 Those who don’t receive Social Security benefits are still eligible if they can get a signed Diagnosis Form from a licensed physician.

-The Beneficiary has to be a Florida resident at the time of application to be eligible for an ABLE United Account.
-If the Beneficiary moves out of the state, they can take it with them!
+The Beneficiary has to be a Florida resident at the time of application to be eligible for an account.
+If the Beneficiary moves out of the state, they can continue to utilize the ABLE United account!

 We encourage those who move out of state to learn more about that state’s ABLE plan, as there might be state-specific benefits.
 To learn more about other ABLE programs, visit the ABLE National Resource Center.

-Yes, but you can only make one rollover every 12 months.
+Yes, this would be considered a rollover.
+You can only make one rollover every 12 months.
 Use the ABLE to ABLE Rollover Form to get started.
-There are also rollover options for eligible family members if the rollover happens before the death of the original Beneficiary who opened the Account.
+There are also rollover options for eligible family members if the rollover happens before the death of the original Beneficiary who opened the account.

 Yes, but you can only make one rollover every 12 months.
 You should use the other ABLE plan’s rollover form to start the process.

-An Authorized Legal Representative (“ALR”) is someone who is legally authorized to make decisions for the Beneficiary as it relates to their ABLE Account.
+An Authorized Legal Representative (“ALR”) is someone who is legally authorized to make decisions for the Beneficiary as it relates to their ABLE account.
 An ALR is a Custodian for the Beneficiary, such as an individual selected by the Beneficiary, or the eligible individual’s agent under a power of attorney, conservator or legal guardian, the spouse, a parent, a sibling, a grandparent, or a representative payee (whether an individual or organization) appointed by the Social Security Administration (SSA), in that order.
-The ALR may neither have, nor acquire, any beneficial interest in the ABLE United Account during the Beneficiary’s lifetime and must administer the ABLE United Account for the benefit of the Beneficiary.
+The ALR may neither have, nor acquire, any beneficial interest in the account during the Beneficiary’s lifetime and must administer the account for the benefit of the Beneficiary.